fredpdavis/oshealab_genomic_scripts/README.md

 ### 4. Retrieve and prepare genome and gene information

 This step will retrieve the files necessary to process mouse data.
 Take a look inside the script to get a sense of what data is being retrieved.
-If you ever want to change genome version, gene annotations, species, etc. you will edit this file.

 - By default, YARP uses ENSEMBL release 94.
 If you want to eventually compare your bulk RNA-seq to 10x single cell RNA-seq that you process with cellranger,